Archive for the ‘Free Wallpapers’ Category

 This dark, intense bluish-violet wash was just asking for tentacles, but after I’d scribbled in the first one it seemed like that was really enough.
 I just really like something about the way the single, lone tentacle reaches upward toward the light, silhouetted against the violet depths.

-Lone Tentacle, 6″x6″ pen & ink and watercolor on paper, $199 with free shipping.
+Lone Tentacle, 6″x6″ pen & ink and Japanese watercolor on Fluid watercolor paper.

 Lone Tentacle, detail, by Amy Crook